 For those who haven’t been to an Ai Weiwei exhibition here is a virtual tour……

 Much of the exhibition utilises common place objects as a link between the everyday and the political and cultural.
-A coat hanger as the basis for a portrait and car window winders to demonstrate the absurdity of totalitarianism which attempted to prevent protests from moving vehicles over Tiananmen Square by removing all the window winders from cars.
+A coat hanger is used as the basis for a portrait and car window winders are used to demonstrate the absurdity of totalitarianism.
+The Chinese Government attempted to prevent protests, while driving through Tiananmen Square, by removing all the window winders from cars.

 Left: the earthquake zone, centre: ceramics recreating twisted metal reo from the buidings

-AWW filmed part of the earthquake zone and superimposes a series of negative responses from officials that he received when he tried to get information on the impacts of the earthquake and who was responsible.
+AWW filmed part of the earthquake zone and he superimposes on the images a series of negative responses that he received from officials when he tried to get information on the impacts of the earthquake and who was responsible.

 It was during this period that AWW was arrested, as he was boarding a flight to Taiwan, and then detained for 81 days.
 Subsequently he was barred from overseas travel and the studio he had been invited to build was torn down by the Chinese Government.

-In literally 24 hours the entire building was demolished, razed to the ground and the rubble trucked away so that not one shred of evidence of the buildings existence remains – a sort of instant re-writing of history (at left, below, the building before demolition and then the paddock shown after the building’s removal at right, below).
+In, literally, 24 hours, the entire building was demolished, razed to the ground and the rubble trucked away so that not one shred of evidence of the buildings existence remains – a sort of instant re-writing of history.
+You can see at left, below, the building before demolition and then the paddock shown after the building’s removal at right, below.
 AWW documents the process in a video.

-Similarly he uses images such as those of massed crabs to document mechanisms of secret protest against authoritarian regimes.
-Chinese people use the word for the crabs as a synonym for censorship as it sounds similar to the Chinese word for “harmonious” and refers directly to Chinese attempts to create a harmonious society via censorship.
+Similarly he uses images, such as those of massed crabs, to document mechanisms of secret protest against authoritarian regimes.
+Chinese people use the word for the crabs as a synonym for censorship as the word for crab sounds similar to the Chinese word for “harmonious”.
+As such it refers directly to Chinese attempts to create a harmonious society via censorship.

-Following AWW’s arrest and detention he was put under house arrest and then had his passport removed so he could not travel abroad, specifically, in the beginning, to prevent him receiving his nobel prize.
-His resistance to the removal of his travel rights is documented in a series of images of flowers (perhaps resonant of the famous 1967 images of George Harris and Jan Rose Kasmir using flowers in the face of the rifle barrels of National Guardsman.
+Following AWW’s arrest and detention he was put under house arrest and then had his passport removed so he could not travel abroad.
+At the start this was done to prevent him receiving his Nobel prize.
+His resistance to the removal of his travel rights is documented in a series of images of flowers.
+His use of flowers is perhaps resonant of the famous 1967 images of George Harris and Jan Rose Kasmir using flowers in the face of the rifle barrels of National Guardsman.

 Jan Rose Kasmir (left and centre photographed by Marc Riboud) and George Harris (right photographed by Bernie Boston) – at a rally of 100,000 against the Vietnam war